jjayeon/inputjs/README.md

 To see it in action, fork this repo and run:

-    npm run build
+    npm install # or yarn install, of course npm run build

 And dist/index.html will have some basic usage examples.
 See src/index.js for the implementation.

 To see unit tests, go to src/test/Helpers.test.js.
-Uses Mocha. run
+Run

     npm test

-to vefiy that they work.
+to verify that they work.
+Uses Mocha.

 ## usage